ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

   The assumptions in question are false (partly because `unsafePerformIO` exists), but I've been able to get away with pretending they're true (partly because `unsafePerformIO` is punishable with excommunication).

-* Custom operators don't gain or cost much in terms of legibility and expressivity, since they're equivalent to function calls.
+* Custom operators (at least as implemented in Haskell and Elm) are equivalent to named functions, and don't gain or cost much in terms of legibility and expressivity.
 They simply make code more or less readable.
 But operator overloading, at least when combined with dynamic typing, gains expressivity at the cost of legibility (you no longer know that `a + b` will do anything remotely like an addition).

 * Macros make it easier to do things like create DSLs, reduce boilerplate, and set compile-time config options.
 But they mean that a function call might not look like one, or vice-versa; expressions might get evaluated many times, or not at all; and the code might perform differently depending on the phase of the moon when it was compiled.